 The systems-based courses required in the first year emphasize basic biomedical science, with clinical correlates.
-Coursework in osteopathic manipulative techniques, clinical medicine skills, medical informatics, and ethics are presented concomitantly.
+Coursework in osteopathic manipulative techniques, clinical practice skills, medical informatics, and ethics are presented concomitantly.
+(See Figure 1)

-The systems-based courses in the second curricular emphasize the pathophysiologic and pharmacologic aspects of the biomedical sciences, and provide a foundational education in clinical medicine and disease.
-At the end of Year Two, students are required to successfully complete the COMLEX-USA® Level 1 national board examination.
+The systems-based courses in the second curricular year emphasize the pathologic and pharmacologic aspects of the biomedical sciences, and provide a foundational education in clinical medicine, disease, and differential diagnosis.
+(See Figure 2) At the end of Year Two, prior to beginning Year Three, students are required to sit for the COMLEX-USA® Level 1 national board examination.

-Assistant Dean of Pre-Clinical Education & Professor of Physiology
+Assistant Dean of Evaluation and Assessment & Adjunct Assistant Professor of Biomedical Sciences, Medical Education

 Phone: (575) 674-2368